Islamic Community in Bosnia and Herzegovina: History

 The Islamic Community of Bosnia and Herzegovina was initially weak, but with the help from Alija Izetbegović, Bosnia and Herzegovina's first president of the Presidency, as well as key military leaders, it became a pillar of the Bosniak national identity.
-Under the tenure of the Grand Mufti Mustafa Cerić, who held this office from April 1993 until November 2012, the Islamic Community promoted Bosniak culture, politics and identity, with its influence extending beyond the faithful and attracting many who were not practicing Muslims during the socialist period, as well as Bosniaks and other Slavic Muslims living in the region of Sandžak and elsewhere.
+Under the tenure of the Reis-ul-ulema Mustafa Cerić, who held this office from April 1993 until November 2012, the Islamic Community promoted Bosniak culture, politics and identity, with its influence extending beyond the faithful and attracting many who were not practicing Muslims during the socialist period, as well as Bosniaks and other Slavic Muslims living in the region of Sandžak and elsewhere.

 Jurisdiction

-The Islamic Community of Bosnia and Herzegovina and its head, the Grand Mufti of Bosnia and Herzegovina, are the highest religious authorities for approximately 2.5 million Bosnian Muslims in the world.
+The Islamic Community of Bosnia and Herzegovina and its head, the Reis-ul-ulema of Bosnia and Herzegovina, are the highest religious authorities for approximately 2.5 million Bosnian Muslims in the world.
 The Islamic Community has jurisdiction over the entire Bosnia and Herzegovina, as well as Croatia, Slovenia and Bosniak religious communities around the world.
 However, there is a dispute in Serbia over what Islamic Community has jurisdiction over the country, Bosnian or Serbian.
-Sandžak Mufti Muamer Zukorlić, who was supported by former Grand Mufti Mustafa Cerić, wanted that they remain under the jurisdiction of the Islamic Community of Bosnia and Herzegovina, while the Serbian Grand Mufti Adem Zilkić wanted to expand the jurisdiction of the Islamic Community of Serbia to the entire country.
-He was supported by the deceased Serbian Grand Mufti Hamdija Jusufspahić, and later by his son Muhamed.
+Sandžak Mufti Muamer Zukorlić, who was supported by former Reis-ul-ulema Mustafa Cerić, wanted that they remain under the jurisdiction of the Islamic Community of Bosnia and Herzegovina, while the Serbian Reis-ul-ulema Adem Zilkić wanted to expand the jurisdiction of the Islamic Community of Serbia to the entire country.
+He was supported by the deceased Serbian Reis-ul-ulema Hamdija Jusufspahić, and later by his son Muhamed.

-The highest body of Muslims in Hungary, the Hungarian Islamic Council, have expressed willingness to become part of the Islamic Community of Bosnia and Herzegovina and for the Grand Mufti of Bosnia and Herzegovina to act as the supreme religious authority for Hungarian Muslims.
+The highest body of Muslims in Hungary, the Hungarian Islamic Council, have expressed willingness to become part of the Islamic Community of Bosnia and Herzegovina and for the Reis-ul-ulema of Bosnia and Herzegovina to act as the supreme religious authority for Hungarian Muslims.

-Sufi orders in areas under jurisdiction of the Islamic Community are operating within the Tariqa Center and are autonomous but subordinated to the Islamic Community and the Grand Mufti.
+Sufi orders in areas under jurisdiction of the Islamic Community are operating within the Tariqa Center and are autonomous but subordinated to the Islamic Community and the Reis-ul-ulema.